Tailwind-VC/Investment-Engine/README.md

 # Investment Protocol at Tailwind VC

 ### Who we are
-Tailwind Ventures Capital is an early-stage venture firm focused on investing companies that can capture the growth tailwind.
+Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm focused on investing companies that can capture the tailwind.

-We focus primarily on early stages (from seed to Series B) and across software, deep-tech, and consumer industries.
+We invest across software, deep-tech, and consumer industries.

 We want to find start-ups that are founded to solve a very challenging problem with a scalable solution.